Conway’s Law of Engineering Management

 Another example of Conway’s Law at play can be seen in our front-end development teams.
 Nexxen operates several independent product lines, each with its own front-end application.
 Each product line is supported by its own development team, leading to a natural separation in how teams approach their work.
 Over time, this autonomy led to diverse tool choices – teams were using different logging frameworks, testing tools, monitoring solutions, and even CI/CD pipelines.

-There are clear advantages to allowing teams to choose their own tools, such as increased ownership and innovation, however it raise the challenge of inconsistent practices.
-Each team’s differing choices in tools led to inconsistencies that made it harder to maintain, monitor, and support these applications at a company-wide level.
+There are clear advantages to allowing teams to choose their own tools, such as increased ownership and innovation, but it raised the challenge of inconsistent practices.
+Each team’s differing choices in tools made it harder to maintain, monitor, and support these applications at a company-wide level.

 To address this, we reorganized the teams under a single department, while maintaining the independence of each team’s product line.
 This shared management layer ensured alignment on core tools and protocols (logging, testing, monitoring, etc.) while preserving the benefits of autonomy where it made sense.
 This approach allowed us to standardize critical infrastructure while giving teams the freedom to innovate within their domains.